shady-gang/vcc-www/content/why.md

 What Vcc shares with OpenCL C, CUDA and even Metal to an extent, is this goal to align host and device code and even unify it.
 While Vcc is not a true "single source" compiler in the sense that one file can produce both host and device code, it is not only viable, but the intended use-case to have projects compiling the same code twice for host and device without modifications [^vcc_single_source].

-[^vcc_single_source]: Making Vcc a "true" single-source framework is out of scope and would involve basically working with Clang's existing offloading support.
-This is considered out-of-scope for now.
+[^vcc_single_source]: Making Vcc a "true" single-source framework would involve working with Clang's existing offloading support and is considered out of scope for now.

 ### The Maintenance Issue